13114386/jhHWqEsMPSlxuIx/README.md

     ```

 ## License
-Covered by licenses of the used 3rd party packages.
+Covered by licenses of the used 3rd party artifacts and packages.
 Please refer to the "Versions and Licenses" section of the paper.